-Further information about regulatory requirements is available in the Engineering Council's Registration Code of Practice (RCoP).
+Further information about regulatory requirements is available in the Engineering Council's Regulations for Registration (RfR).

 Learning outcomes

 To achieve accreditation a programme must deliver the learning outcomes which the Licensee has specified.
 The learning outcomes specified by each Licensee are derived from the generic learning outcomes, set out on page 26-37, that apply to all accredited engineering degree programmes.